lemonjerome/Philippine_Football_Data_Project/README.md

 ## Dataset Selection

-The dataset used in this project is the from ...insert link... which shows the results of international football games from 1872 to 2024.
+The dataset used in this project is from https://www.kaggle.com/datasets/martj42/international-football-results-from-1872-to-2017 which shows the results of international football games from 1872 to 2024.
 The dataset contains three csv files: results.csv, goalscorers.csv, and shootouts.csv.

-**NOTE: Based on research and personal knowledge, the results for teh Philippines is not complete.
+**NOTE: Based on research and personal knowledge, the results for the Philippines are not complete.
 This project only exhibits the concepts and technical ability for data exploration and visualization.
 The interpretations of the data may not be accurate because of the incomplete dataset.**

 ## Project Execution